umairghazi/TweetsFromElection2016/README.md

 4. While both node server and mongod instance are running, head over to `http://localhost:3000/search/home`.
 The web page with search box will appear.
 5. Enter any string separated by spaces related to the topic of Elections 2016.
 The client will make an AJAX call to the backend API at  `http://localhost:3000/search/search?string=` and will add the search words to the URL.
 6. The backend returns the list of documents from MongoDB in the JSON format which the frontend script placed at public/js/script.js folder gets and iterates over and appends to the DOM.
 7. On clicking each of the tweet in the list, you get the detailed card showing more details about the tweet on the right.
+8. At the end of the tweet details, there is an input box where you can add the comments.
+For now, the comments will be visible by refreshing the page and loading the tweets again.

 ### Challenges we ran into